Skip to contents

 output_type

-The class of the output object: "sf_polygons" (default) creates a spatial object with polygon geometries, "sf_points" creates an sf object with point geometries, and "dataframe" creates a data frame with grid cell centroid coordinates (X_centroid, Y_centroid).
+The class of the output object: "sf_polygons" (default) creates a spatial object with polygon geometries, "sf_points" creates an sf object with point geometries, "dataframe" creates a data frame with grid cell centroid coordinates (X_centroid, Y_centroid), and "spatraster" creates a terra::SpatRaster object with grid cell IDs stored as factor levels (Raster Attribute Table).

 clip_to_input